 If you go the licensing route, make sure you have your IP protected.
 One option is to apply for a provisional patent.
 Before presenting your app, get a signed NDA.

-When deciding how to license your mobile app, you have a number of options.
-A geographic mobile app license is a good strategy to expand into other countries.
+When deciding how to license your mobile app, you have several options.
+A geographic mobile app license is an excellent strategy to expand into other countries.
 You can license to companies in each market or on a broader basis to one company for several markets.

 Depending on your app, you could generate more revenue licensing than from app store sales.
 Licensing lets you control everything from usage terms (e.g., feature-based, time-limited) to operational aspects (e.g., activation and back-end integration).
 You can use licensing to launch your app or expand into new marketplaces by partnering with other marketers or developers who can take your app to the next level.